"ArtistShare founder Brian Camelio is a true visionary. I see the ArtistShare business model as a key component of the future music business."

 - Bruce Lundvall, Blue Note Records - Chairman Emeritus

-Brian is an accomplished musician, composer, public speaker, educator, inventor, entrepreneur and digital marketing expert.
+Brian is an accomplished musician, producer, entrepreneur, inventor, and educator.
 Most notably he is credited as being a pioneer of modern "crowdfunding".
-In 2001, he created ArtistShare, a website and software application for creative artists to fund projects directly through their fan bases which later became the blueprint for many of today's crowdfunding websites.
+In 2001, he created ArtistShare, a website and software application for creative artists to fund projects directly through their fan bases which later became the blueprint for many of today's crowdfunding websites such as KickStarter, IndieGoGo and PledgeMusic.
 In 2004, the first ArtistShare project won a Grammy award and became the first album in history to win a Grammy that was not available in retail stores.
-Since then ArtistShare fan-funded releases have received a total of 10 Grammy awards and 20 Grammy nominations.
+Since then ArtistShare fan-funded project releases have received a total of 10 Grammy awards and 29 Grammy nominations.

 According to Bloomberg News, he is considered to be one of the fathers of crowdfunding and potentially "a post-modern Ahmet Ertegun".
 In 2005, he was featured in the marketing book "The Big Moo: Stop Trying to be Perfect and Start Being Remarkable" by entrepreneur and author Seth Godin.